-Documents reveal competition watchdog’s concerns over Torstar, Postmedia deal
+Torstar and Postmedia talked job cuts before deal, Competition Bureau says

 At the time the deal was made public, Postmedia executives were adamant that the companies' discussions were about acquisitions, not closings.
 But the day the deal was consummated, the two companies said they would close down the vast majority of the titles they had exchanged.

-"We didn't know what their plans were, and they didn't know the same for us," Postmedia president and chief operating officer Andrew MacLeod told The Globe on Nov.
+"We didn't know what their plans were, and they didn't know the same for us," Postmedia president and chief operating officer Andrew MacLeod told The Globe and Mail on Nov.
 28, the day after the announcement.

-"We did not have any idea what they were going to do and they didn't have any idea…" Mr. Godfrey said on CBC television the following week.
-"We understand the …legal rules involving collusion and you can ask anybody from Torstar, you can ask anybody from Postmedia."
+"We did not have any idea what they were going to do and they didn't have any idea" Paul Godfrey, Postmedia CEO, said on CBC television the following week.
+"We understand the … legal rules involving collusion and you can ask anybody from Torstar, you can ask anybody from Postmedia."

-But the November agreement specified which employees' positions at both companies were going to be terminated when the transaction closed, and only referred to jobs at the papers that were being shut down, according to the "information to obtain warrants" document that the bureau submitted to the east region of the Ontario Superior Court of Justice on March 6.
+But the November agreement specified which employees' positions at both companies were going to be terminated when the transaction closed and only referred to jobs at the papers that were being shut down, according to the "information to obtain warrants" document that the bureau submitted to the east region of the Ontario Superior Court of Justice on March 6.

-The documents say the deal also included a non-compete agreement specifying that the companies would not operate print or digital news operations or flyer distribution businesses in certain geographic areas for five years, and that they would not operate digital news publications or daily free commuter papers targeted to certain areas for two years following the deal.
+The documents say the deal also included a non-compete agreement specifying that the companies would not operate print or digital news operations or flyer-distribution businesses in certain geographic areas for five years and that they would not operate digital news publications or daily free commuter papers targeted to certain areas for two years following the deal.

 Finally, a transitional services agreement between Postmedia and Torstar provided for each company to continue to provide services such as advertising or flyer distribution to see the properties through the transition period, but only specified those services for properties that were to remain open, according to Pierre-Yves Guay, acting associate deputy commissioner of competition for the Competition Bureau's cartels and deceptive marketing practices branch.

 These agreement terms led Mr. Guay to believe that the companies "and other persons known and unknown, entered into a conspiracy," according to the document.
-Statements made by Postmedia executives to the press (including The Globe and Mail) that both companies were unaware of the other's plans to close the papers "are inconsistent with actions taken by Postmedia and Torstar and with the terms and conditions set out in the transaction documents," Mr. Guay wrote.
+Statements made by Postmedia executives to the media (including The Globe) that both companies were unaware of the other's plans to close the papers "are inconsistent with actions taken by Postmedia and Torstar and with the terms and conditions set out in the transaction documents," Mr. Guay wrote.

 The bureau is investigating the deal – which was referred to internally as "Project Lebron," according to documents found at Metroland headquarters – under both the merger provisions and the conspiracy provisions of the Competition Act.
 The merger provisions address whether a deal lessens competition; the conspiracy provisions, which are criminal, address agreements between competitors including deals to allocate certain markets where they will not compete, and to "fix, maintain, control, prevent, lessen or eliminate the production or supply" of a product.